TABLE OF CONTENTS

 - Payment: The easier this information is to input, the more likely the consumer is to make a purchase.
 Consistently make sure to test this process to ensure that there are no hassles when completing this area.
 Also, ensure that you can accept all types of credit cards through your online payment processor so that the customer doesn’t get to the cart and have no way to pay.
 Allow auto-fill features in this section as well.
 Many customers have their card information saved in their browser and can insert the information with just the click of a button, so be sure that this can be utilized properly.

 - Confirmation: Reviewing and confirming the three steps above will help the customer identify mistakes when sharing information for the submission of the final purchase.
 While this is an extra step that is not necessary, it is still important to include.

 Shopping cart checkout from your customer’s perspective

 Understandably, not every issue with user experience can be controlled.
 However, you can control a large amount of it and aim to provide a user-friendly experience for your customers.
 Do this by checking in with your customers and asking them for feedback.
 Also, go through the process a few times yourself and see what improvements you can make.
 It will make a big difference in how you approach making changes to simplify your shopping cart if you are able to have the overall user experience in mind throughout the process.

 From a significant impact in sales to a positive and pleasant user experience, a simplified customer checkout process offers numerous benefits to both the user and your business.

-A simple checkout has proven to increase conversions rates by 35.26%, meaning happier customers and more cash flow for you.
-Take advantage of these card not present transactions by following these best practices.
+A simple checkout has proven to increase conversion rates by 35.26%, meaning happier customers and more cash flow for you.
+Take advantage of these card-not-present transactions by following these best practices.
 Whether you add a guest checkout option or provide shipping and fees up front, the user is more likely to complete the purchase than to abandon the product even with a credit card in hand.

 Make improvements and your customers will thank you for it – guaranteed.